AllenLiu8888/DECO3500-Doom-Scrollers/README.md

 - Multi‑user group focus; move to Wi‑Fi networking with a server‑hosted database to replace ESP‑NOW and support multi‑user sessions
 - Bluetooth/app/web control to replace the physical button and add social features
-- Adjustable focus/break durations, power management & battery optimizations
+- Power management & battery optimizations

 ---